System Design Netflix – A Complete Architecture

 After transcoding, once we have multiple copies of the files for the same movie, these files are transferred to each and every Open Connect server which is placed in different locations across the world.

-When the user loads the Netflix app on his/her device firstly AWS instances come into the picture and handles some tasks such as login, recommendations, search, user history, the home page, billing, customer support, etc. After that when the user hits the play button on a video, Netflix analyzes the network speed or connection stability, and then it figures out the best Open Connect server near to the user.
+When the user loads the Netflix app on his/her device firstly AWS instances come into the picture and handle some tasks such as login, recommendations, search, user history, the home page, billing, customer support, etc. After that, when the user hits the play button on a video, Netflix analyzes the network speed or connection stability, and then it figures out the best Open Connect server near to the user.
 Depending on the device and screen size, the right video format is streamed into the user’s device.
-While watching a video you might have noticed that the video appears pixelated and snaps back to HD after a while? this happens because the application keeps checking the best streaming open connect server and switches between formats (for best viewing experience) when it’s needed.
+While watching a video, you might have noticed that the video appears pixelated and snaps back to HD after a while.
+This happens because the application keeps checking the best streaming open connect server and switches between formats (for the best viewing experience) when it’s needed.

 - Less Expensive

 - More Scalable